 #GOVERNANCE

-The Unidas Women’s Network is controlled by the chairwoman of Unidas and an advisory board, which currently consists of 12 women from Latin America and the Caribbean and 12 women from Germany who advice Unidas on strategic issues.
+The Unidas Women’s Network is presided by the chairwoman of Unidas and an advisory board, which currently consists of 12 women from Latin America and the Caribbean and 12 women from Germany, who advice Unidas on strategic issues.
 The day-to-day tasks of the Network are undertaken by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) as the coordinating body.

 #NODAL POINTS